OxWearables/rap_data_access_instructions/README.md

  Use cases:
 **I want to extract UKB data for my analysis:** You can either use the Jupyter Notebook method or the RAP data explorer method.
 We recommend using the Jupyter notebook method, /data_access_instructions/data_extraction_template.ipynb, if possible as it is more reproducible.

-If you want to add a few variables to an existing dataset or want a quicker method of pulling data, you can follow the TAP Table Table Exporter instructions found here: /data_access_instruction/table_exporter_instruction.txt
+If you want to add a few variables to an existing dataset or want a quicker method of pulling data, you can follow the TAP Table Table Exporter instructions.
+However, this method is not easily reproducible and not preferred by our group.

-**I want to extract covariate data (e.g., age, sex, body mass index) that are commonly used by the OxWearables group:** See the /shared_data/ folder in the main project to find a prepared dataset containing common covariates, /shared_data/data_clean/prepped_covariate_data.csv.
-The README in the folder describes how this dataset should be used.

 # Question or bugs?